List of birds of Saint Helena

 This is a list of the bird species recorded on Saint Helena.
 The avifauna of Saint Helena Island include a total of 209 species.
-17 endemic species survives today.
+Only one endemic species survives today, the Saint Helena plover.
+Several more endemics are extinct and known only from subfossil remains: the Saint Helena petrel, Olson's petrel, Saint Helena shearwater, Saint Helena crake, Saint Helena rail, Saint Helena dove, Saint Helena cuckoo and Saint Helena hoopoe.
 At least five non-endemics have been extirpated from Saint Helena but still occur elsewhere.
 34 species have been introduced by humans and formed established breeding populations while many more species were introduced in the past but failed to become established.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Introduced and accidental species are included in the total counts for Saint Helena.

 The following tags have been used to highlight several categories, but not all species fall into one of these categories.
 Those that do not are commonly occurring native species.